 Freight transport: Place of supply before 1 January 2010

 The transport of goods within the UK is a supply in the UK.
-This is generally standard-rated, (but zero-rating applies to the UK element of a movement from within the UK to a place outside the EC, and vice versa - see the Transport Liability Manual VTRANS for details).
+This is generally standard-rated, (but zero-rating applies to the UK element of a movement from within the UK to a place outside the EC, and vice versa - see the VAT Transport Manual (VTRANS) for details).
 Where the supply is of a domestic leg of an intra-EC freight movement see below.

 Where domestic freight transport in the UK is provided by a supplier who belongs outside the UK and who is not UK VAT registered:

 - the customer (if UK VAT registered) must account for any VAT due under the reverse charge procedure, otherwise

 - if the customer is not registered for VAT, the supplier must register (subject to current turnover limits) and account for any VAT due.

 “Intra-EC” means a movement that begins in one Member State and ends in another (even if via a third country), other than as part of a through movement to or from a place outside the EC.
 Intra-EC movements are covered in detail in VATPOSTR3500.